15 Signs of Emotional Bullying in Relationships & Ways to Deal

 2. You’re constantly criticized

-Constant criticism is a form of emotional abuse that can eat away at your self-esteem.
-This might involve criticism about trivial matters, such as your choice of clothes or your cooking, to more significant aspects like your career choices or your family.
+Constant criticism is a form of emotional abuse that can erode self-esteem.
+It might involve criticism about trivial matters, such as your choice of clothes or your cooking, or more significant aspects, like your career choices or your family.

 The relentless scrutiny can lead to a profound sense of inadequacy and doubt about your own worth and abilities.